zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/expression-language.md

 ## Operators

-The expression language supported the following operators in order of precedence from highest to lowest.
+The expression language supports the following operators in order of precedence from highest to lowest.
 Operators in the same category have equal precedence.

 In the below table, `x`, `y`, and `z` denote expressions, `T` denotes a type, and `m` denotes a member.